matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 ### Assert Statements

 Asserts function much like the `stop()` function when you put it inside of an `if()` statement (to check for some bad behavior) in R, where they allow the programmer to check some condition (like that a number is greater than zero, for instance), and if that condition is not met, halt execution and return an error to alert the user that something has gone wrong.
 The problem is, the even if the code you write will never actually produce a situation that could lead to one of these being triggered, you still cannot put a package up on CRAN that produces one of these WARNINGs when it is built.
 The reason for this is that when an assert statement triggers in C++, it may lead to an uninformative error or crash R, which is not the appropriate way to handle such things.
 We therefore have to be careful to make sure these do not pop up.
 These seem to be the trickiest to deal with as you will often only get an WARNING when you run `devtools::check()` or `R CMD check` on your package on certain operating systems (typically Linux distros using the gcc compiler) or Solaris).
+The tricky thing is that some Linux distros will not throw this WARNING, so I would suggest using [travis](https://travis-ci.org/), which will let you test your package automatically on an Ubuntu system (using gcc) every time you commit your package to Github (which is another great reason to use Git).
 When this happens, you will get a WARNING that looks like this:

 	* checking compiled code ...
 WARNING
 	File ‘GERGM/libs/GERGM.so’: